skrey/yellow-extensions/templates/sitemap/README.md

 How to use a sitemap?
 ---------------------
-The sitemap is available on your website as `http://website/sitemap/` and `http://website/sitemap/sitemap.xml`.
+The sitemap is available as `http://website/sitemap/` and `http://website/sitemap/sitemap.xml`.
 It's an overview of the entire website, only visible pages are included.
 For search engines it's recommended to add a link to the header snippet, see example below.

 Example
 -------